Chan-man00/fogeye/README.md

 ### Weather conditions

-As just mentioned, the images show almost exclusively sunny scenes.
+As just mentioned, the old images show almost exclusively sunny scenes.
 This is due to them being mostly collected during August, which is the clearest month of the year in Salt Lake City, with [the sky being clear around 78% of the time](https://weatherspark.com/y/2706/Average-Weather-in-Salt-Lake-City-Utah-United-States-Year-Round).
 The few times it was raining, the camera was not used to avoid damage to the electronics.
+The new images are taken in the evening and during the day over a broader range of forecast skies.

 # Licensing